The Happy Ordi Project

 On one hand, our Earth planet is now crowded with junk, in which electronics, among which computers is not the least part.

 On the other hand, the computer industry has reached a level where almost everyone has at least one computer at home, and often more.
-Yet, every day billions of new PCs continue to be built, causing ever more pollution through upstream manufacturing, downstream recycling, which is very imperfect and also polluting, when it exists, and the accumulation of waste in open dumps in various countries around the world.
+Yet, every day thousands of new PCs continue to be built (according to Canalys, 62.7 millions of laptops – netbooks and else – were shipped during the first quarter of 2025, with an additional number of 13.3 millions desktop units), causing ever more pollution through upstream manufacturing, downstream recycling, which is very imperfect and also polluting, when it exists, and the accumulation of waste in open dumps in various countries around the world.

 It also happens that organizations continue changing computer hardware which is still in very good condition or can be brought back to good use, and we need to stress this point: meanwhile, the pollution coming from mining and the pollution added to landfills continues to increase.